jorinvo/edn-data/README.md

 }
 ```

-EDN lists can be stream value by value as standard Node.js Readable streams.
+EDN lists can be streamed value by value as standard Node.js Readable streams.
 This is not available in the browser.

 ```js